Auggie0w0/personal-simp-site/README.md

 # Simp Archive Gallery - version 1

-Currently creating a backend so that images saved by any users can be seen by all other users as well...
+Currently creating a backend so that images saved by any users can be seen by all other users as well... also reviews needs fixing still AHHHT T_T_T_T__T

 ---